tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-4.md

 Although we can do quite a bit with the `.innerHTML` property, there are times that we might want to insert a new element somewhere on the page, for example a new list item into the middle of a list.
 Or to delete a single element, for example a list item that is currently inside (a child of) an unordered list.
 To do these things, we are going to need more "fine grained" control.

 ### A. The DOM is an inverted tree
+In Computer Science, *trees* are data structures that consist of *nodes* that contain values; and each node in the tree has *relationships* with one or more of the other nodes in the tree.

 The browser DOM is an inverted tree structure that consists of *nodes* - which are HTML elements (software *objects*) that have properties and methods associated with them.
-These nodes have hierarchical relationships with one another - *parent*, *child*, and *sibling*.
+These nodes have hierarchical relationships with one another - such as *parent*, *child*, and *sibling*.
 Read about this here: https://www.w3schools.com/js/js_htmldom_navigation.asp

 Today we will learn how to create new DOM elements and insert them anywhere into the DOM tree that we want to.
-Note that in the graphic below, both DOM elements and the text (`TextNode`) that goes inside of them are considered *nodes*.
+Note that in the graphic below, both DOM elements and the text ([`Text`](https://developer.mozilla.org/en-US/docs/Web/API/Text)) that goes inside of them are considered *nodes*.

 ![Web Page](_images/more-dom-0.jpg)